ttomf/monado-phone/README.md

 The stream is taken when Monado draws on Vulkan image owned by the driver.
 Then the image is encoded and send in one gstreamer pipeline.

 Pose receiving thread listens on UDP port, decodes the pose and pushes it to the relation history.

+Hand tracking thread listens on UDP port and decodes the hand landmarks.
+When Monado wants hand poses, it takes the landmarks and combines them with the pose to get world space hand poses, and pushes them into Monado.

 ### Diagram